VIAME/VIAME/examples/hello_world_pipeline/README.rst

 the format needed by the detector, and to convert the detections to a detected_object_set as needed by the framework.

-Many detectors take images in OpenCV MAT format.
+Many detectors take images in OpenCV matrix format.
 This data structure can be extracted from the image_container_sptr that is available using the following code: